 Having mentioned the home seller’s personal circumstances, is a modern auction suitable for you?

-One potential situation where a modern auction might be the ideal solution is if the home seller is not in a chain and needs to move quickly.
+One potential situation where it might be the ideal solution is if the home seller is not in a chain and needs to move quickly.

 For example, they may be moving into a vacant property or a new-build home.

-That means there is no upward chain so an auction could be a safe option to find a buyer.
+That means there is no upward chain so it could be a safe option to find a buyer.

 It’s also worth considering if you have already looked at selling using a traditional auction, that the reserve price tends to be too low.

-You need to be aware that a traditional auction may set the reserve at around 15% below the property’s actual market value.
+You need to be aware that a traditional one may set the reserve at around 15% below the property’s actual market value.

 That means using a traditional auction may not realise the market value, whereas a modern method of auction will see the reserve price tending to be higher.